streamsets/transformer-sample-processor/README.md

 Now that we have a very basic 'do nothing' sample working, we can extend it.
 We'll reimplement the Jython script from the Data Collector [Taxi Transactions tutorial](https://streamsets.com/documentation/datacollector/latest/help/datacollector/UserGuide/Tutorial/Overview.html) as a processor.
 The script examines the value in the `credit_card` field and sets a `credit_card_type` field according to a set of [credit card issuer prefixes](https://en.wikipedia.org/wiki/Payment_card_number#Issuer_identification_number_.28IIN.29) - '4' for Visa, '51', '52', '53', '54' or '55' for Mastercard etc.

 Let's start with a basic implementation.
-Replace the imports near the top of `CustomProcessor.scala` with the following:
+Replace the imports near the top of `SampleProcessor.scala` with the following:

     import java.util